feliciahsieh/practice/README.md

-Practice area for Coding Challenges
+# Practice area for Coding Challenges

-Code are solutions for puzzles on
+## Code are solutions for puzzles on
--Hackerrank
--Leetcode
+- Hackerrank
+- Leetcode
 - ?

-Sorting directory has common sorting algorithms written in Python3 -Bubblesort
+## Sorting directory has common sorting algorithms written in Python3
+- Bubblesort
--Selection Sort
+- Selection Sort
--Insertion Sort
+- Insertion Sort
--Quicksort
+- Quicksort